 Methods and systems exist involving the scientific analysis of consumer behaviour which enables the marketer to identify the factors which contribute to the success or otherwise of an online advertising, marketing or sales campaign.
 Internet Marketing and Scientific Analysis provides the environment in which visitor response can be measured in the online sales process.

-The principles of online marketing are no different from traditional 'bricks & mortar' techniques outlined above.
+The principles of online marketing are no different from traditional 'bricks black porn & mortar' techniques outlined above.

 Yet when it comes to marketing online many of the basic marketing principles seem to get overlooked and ignored.